 Garbage has a variety of materials that tend to begin to decompose in a short amount of time, creating gases in the air which surface as very strong odors.

 Household chemicals and construction materials

 Other common substances like paint, cleaning chemicals, and even renovated rooms in a home emit harmful substances into the air by a process called “outgassing.”

 Outgassing is a process in which everything from new carpet to household chemicals, paint, or building materials release molecules into the air as chemical vapor odors.

 Some actually are harmful, like chemicals with vapors that can affect the central nervous system and internal tissues if inhaled.
 That’s a definite source for headaches but potentially other health problems, too.

 You’re much safer with a means of capturing them and removing them from your breathing air altogether rather than trying to mask the smell.

 There 2 main ways in which a purifier can help relieve odors:

 - Removing some airborne particles that carry odor-causing elements

 - Absorbing and trapping odors substances from the air

 Of these 2 factors, the most significant one is the ability to trap odors and remove them from the air.
-However, you’ll have to pick the right kind of product in order to do so.
+However, you’ll have to pick the right kind of product to do so.